Braintree, Essex: Flemish cloth trades

-Silk manufacturing
+Silk

 The wool trade died out in the early 19th century and Braintree became a centre for silk manufacturing when George Courtauld opened a silk mill in the town.
 Others followed, including Warner & Sons.
-By the late 19th century, Braintree was a thriving agricultural and textile town, and benefited from a railway connection to London.
+By the late 19th century, Braintree was a thriving agricultural and textile town and benefited from a railway connection to London.
 The wealthy Courtauld family had a strong influence on the town, supporting plans for many of the town's public buildings such as the town hall and public gardens established in 1888.
 The town's influence on the textile weaving industry is remembered today in the Warner Textile Archive and at Braintree Museum.

 Modern history and World War II

-During World War II, men from Braintree joined Britain's armed forces, and women were recruited into the town's engineering works or munitions work at Crittalls.
-Braintree and its surrounding areas were the drop-zone for excess bombs that were left over from raids on London.
-One particular bomb hit the corner of Bank Street and Coggeshall Road, near the White Hart Inn.
-The inn stayed intact, but on the opposite side of the road, two buildings were demolished by the bomb.

-Since the end of the Second World War, the town centre has become more pedestrianised, with a one-way system moving around the town.
+During the Second World War, production of portable Bailey bridges and other war equipment took place at Crittalls.

 Geography

 Braintree lies in north Essex, about 46 mi from London, with factories and housing to the south and rural areas to the north, where arable crops are grown.
 It lies about 150 ft above sea level.
 Essex is rather flat on the whole, and the Braintree area is no exception; however, there is a general downward trend in the height of the ground from the northwest towards the coast to the southeast.
 Two rivers flow through Braintree in this direction.
 Pod's Brook approaches the western side of the town, forming a natural boundary between Braintree and the neighbouring village of Rayne about 2 mi west.
 Pod's Brook becomes the River Brain as it passes under the Roman road, before running through the southern part of Braintree.
 The River Pant (or Blackwater) runs roughly parallel to it, through the north of Bocking and away to the east of the town.
 The Brain eventually flows into the Blackwater several miles away, near Witham.